 Medium breed · 6 to 15 lb · Lifespan 15 to 20 years

-American Shorthair: Age, Weight, Lifespan, and Health
+American Shorthair Lifespan, Age, Weight, and Health

 American Shorthairs descend from working cats brought to North America by early settlers.
 Hardy, adaptable, generally healthy, and one of the longest-lived breeds.
 The Marlboro Man of cat breeds.